Two rivers and a canal

 La Serenissima was founded in 1994 by violinist Adrian Chandler, primarily to perform the music of Vivaldi.
 They are among the world’s finest exponents of the Red Priest’s prolific output, performing with exceptional vivacity and sensitivity, throughout Britain and many other countries.

 Their highly acclaimed recording of Vivaldi’s I Quattro Stagioni is the outcome of over two decades of thought and study.
 This is no ordinary performance, but one whose originality, passion and brilliance may persuade you that you have never heard the piece played properly before.
 The afternoon’s setting is ideal – a Baroque hall in lovely countryside (though we cannot promise a thunder storm).
-Pieces by Mossi, Telemann and Pisendel furnish the first half of the concert.
+Pieces by Telemann, Brescianello and Fasch furnish the first half of the concert.

 Return to the ship for dinner and remain moored overnight in Bamberg.